Its-a-me-Ashwin/2Dto3D/uiiiiiiiii/README.md

 # Main Script

 ## Model
- * The model is large and thus wp=ont fit on github
+ * The model weights size is very large and hence it has not been uploaded.
- * Change the model input/output dimensions of the image
+ * Change the model input/output dimensions of the image.

+## Dataset
+ * NYU Depth v2 Dataset has been used to train the model but has not bee uploaded here due to it very large size (140 GB).

 ## To run:
   ### To train the code